 Effective September 1, 2015, Texas has joined the list of states that now allows you to pass real estate through a Transfer on Death Deed thereby keeping your home outside of probate.
 Texas has titled this the “Texas Real Property Transfer on Death Act.”
-You can find the act located in the Texas Estates Code at Chapter 114.
-This act allows you to pass an interest in real estate in very much the same way that you pass an interest in a bank account or life insurance policy.
+You can find the act located in the Texas Estates Code in Chapter 114.
+This act allows you to pass an interest in real estate is very much the same way that you pass an interest in a bank account or life insurance policy.
 While this may seem like a great idea, there are several pitfalls to be aware of.
 My intention with this blog is to inform the reader of situations where it may be an appropriate tool and also to let the reader know what some of the issues may be.

 First, lets start with the advantages of the Transfer on Death Deed.

 1. Cost: For many clients, there is little to no reason to probate a will other than clearing title to real estate.
-If you have an estate where the only Probate asset is a piece of real estate, this gives you an alternative to probate that is much cheaper than other alternatives such as a full blown revocable living trust.
+If you have an estate where the only Probate asset is a piece of real estate, this gives you an alternative to probate that is much cheaper than other alternatives such as a full-blown revocable living trust.
 For a brief synopsis of probate, click here: https://weisingerlawfirm.com/resources/faq-probate/

 2. Ease: The Transfer on Death deed allows you to transfer the title by simply recording the Transfer on Death Deed before the grantor passes away and then recording the Grantor’s death certificate upon their death.

 3. Flexibility: The Transfer on Death Deed can be revoked at any time during the life of the Grantor.
 This means you can still sell your property or gift it to someone else.
-You are not locked in to this gift.
+You are not locked into this gift.

 4. Revocability: The Transfer on Death Deed allows you to name a beneficiary without affecting your homestead exemption rights, or affect your ad valorem tax exemptions.
 Additionally, the deed does not trigger any mortgage “due on sale” clause.
 It also does not subject the real property to claims or process of a creditor of the designated beneficiary.